-In August 2017, the Financial Accounting Standards Board ("FASB") issued amendments intended to better align hedge accounting with an entity's risk management activities.
+In August 2017, the Financial Accounting Standards Board ("FASB") issued amendments related to hedge accounting.
 The amendments expand hedge accounting for non-financial and financial risk components and revise the measurement methodologies to better align with an entity's risk management activities.
 Separate presentation of hedge ineffectiveness is eliminated to provide greater transparency of the full impact of hedging by requiring presentation of the results of the hedged item and hedging instrument in a single financial statement line item.
 In addition, the amendments reduce complexity by simplifying the manner in which assessments of hedge effectiveness may be performed.
 The new guidance is effective for public companies for annual periods beginning after December 15, 2018, including interim periods within those years.
 Early adoption is permitted, and the guidance should be applied prospectively for the amended presentation and disclosure requirements, and through a cumulative-effect adjustment to beginning retained earnings for any cash flow and net investment hedges existing at the date of adoption.
-The Company adopted the guidance effective flow presentation and disclosure requirements; therefore, the Company did not reflect an adjustment to beginning retained earnings upon adoption.
-The amended presentation and disclosure reflected under the new guidance in Note 13 to these condensed consolidated financial statements.
+The Company early adopted the guidance effective January 1, 2018.
+The Company's cash flow hedges in place at the date of adoption yielded an immaterial amount of ineffectiveness; therefore, the Company did not reflect an adjustment to beginning retained earnings upon adoption.
+The amended presentation and disclosure requirements are reflected under the new guidance in Note 13 to these condensed consolidated financial statements.